aadarshjadhav/VR-Android-Game/README.md

 7. Create a character model for the current player using Blender.
 8. Create a character model for AI-NPC and the AI will attack the player within it’s range.

-Provided scripts are used for the project.
+Provided scripts are used for the project:

+Doorscripts- for functional openning and closing of door.

+Pickups- to check if the person has the keys to the particular door to open, it also triggers door animations.

+EnemyMovements- for AI to travel from 1 target to another target randomly.

+BodyRotate- for the player's body to rotate in the direction where the player is looking.

+Savescript- to save the number of keys pickedup.

 You can check the given Computer Generated Simulation ppt for better understanding